Xanadu Next

-is a 2005 action role-playing game developed by Nihon Falcom for Windows.
-The game is a spin-off of the 1985 action role-playing game Dragon Slayer II: Xanadu.
+is a 2005 action role-playing game developed by Nihon Falcom for Microsoft Windows.
+The game is a spin-off of the 1985 game Dragon Slayer II: Xanadu.
 Xanadu Next was released worldwide in English by Xseed Games in 2016.
 An N-Gage version was developed by ScriptArts and published by Nokia a few months prior to original Japanese release.

-Premise
+Plot

 The player character is a dishonored knight hired by a scholar named Charlotte L. Wells to investigate the ruins of Harlech Island on her behalf.
 Almost as soon as he begins, however, he is mortally wounded by a mysterious warrior named Dvorak and must undergo a life-saving process which binds him to Harlech.
 He will now die if he ever leaves – unless he can find the fabled Dragon Slayer sword, which is the only item capable of severing his ties with Harlech and giving him his life back.

 In the N-Gage version, the player character is instead a hunter who has been hired by a small town named Marion Berck to find a missing girl named Momo who disappeared after King-Dragon attacked.
-Since King-Dragon's attack, the villagers have been plagued by mysterious deaths, dying crops, and monster attacks, which you must help with along your journey to find Momo.
+Since King-Dragon's attack, the villagers have been plagued by mysterious deaths, dying crops, and monster attacks, and the players must guide the hunter in the journey to find Momo.

 Reception

-The N-Gage version got mixed reviews, but the Windows version got generally favourable reviews.
+The N-Gage version received mixed reviews, but the Windows version received generally favourable reviews.